askandola/my_todo/README.md

-# My Todo
+# Todo Website

-My Todo is a simple web app that stores the todo list of a user.
+Todo website stores the todo list of a user.
 User can view his/her todos, create a new todo, update an existing todo and delete todo.

+Deployed om Heroku at https://todo-askandola.herokuapp.com/

 ## Tech Stack